 One of our favorite annual activities, now that we live here in suburban Albuquerque, is the annual hot-air balloon festival that takes place during the first week in October each year.
 In the past, the festival has attracted as many as almost 1000 hot-air balloons from all over the world.
 We typically draw 500-600 each year.

 The festival began in 1972 with only 13 hot-air balloons.
-It is now the largest gathering of hot-air balloons in the world.
+It is now the largest single gathering of hot-air balloons in the world.
 One of the reasons the festival is so well attended is because of our unique atmospheric conditions that lend so well to balloonists.
 It is very typical for us to have a circular flow of winds in the lower atmosphere – the Albuquerque “box”.
 That typically allows balloonists to change the direction of their flight by simply going lower or higher into the air.

 Our gorgeous and typically warm weather in October certainly is a draw as well.
 Although the early mornings can certainly get cold on occasion, it is not uncommon for us to have daytime temperatures consistently in the high 60’s and 70’s.

 The most celebrated of the activities during the nine day fiesta are the almost daily “mass ascensions” when most of the balloons ascend over the course of about an hour and a half period.
 It is not uncommon for the sky to be filled with hundreds of balloons at one time.

 But there are also other daytime and evening activities, such as fireworks, balloon races, balloon agility contests and the spectacular evening “balloon glo”.
 That is when balloons are filled in the early evening but they do not ascend.
 As the gas flames heat the air inside the balloons, the colors of the many balloons light up individually and in unison.

 Another favorite thing are the many different shaped balloons that we have each year.
 They have become more and more elaborate each year as we attract even more different countries to attend.